tyurinaDA/rsschool-cv/cv.md

 ## **About me:**
 Hello, everyone!
 I'm really excited about becoming a frontend developer.
 Although I don't have any previous experience in this field, I've recently embarked on my journey to learn and master the art of frontend development.

-I've always been imaged by the process of creating visually user-friendly websites.
-It's amazing how a well-designed interface can improve the overall user experience.
+I've always interested in the process of creating visually user-friendly websites.It's amazing how a well-designed interface can improve the overall user experience.
 That's why  I want to learn the fundamentals of frontend technologies like HTML, CSS, and JavaScript.

 ## **Skills**
 * HTML